Rita Hayworth: Peak years at Columbia

 Hayworth had top billing in one of her best-known films, the Technicolor musical Cover Girl, released in 1944.
 The film established her as Columbia's top star of the 1940s, and it gave her the distinction of being the first of only six women to dance on screen with both Gene Kelly and Fred Astaire.
 "I guess the only jewels of my life", Hayworth said in 1970, "were the pictures I made with Fred Astaire ...
 And Cover Girl, too."

 For three consecutive years, starting in 1944, Hayworth was named one of the top movie box-office attractions in the world.
 She was adept in ballet, tap, ballroom, and Spanish routines.
 Cohn continued to showcase Hayworth's dance talents.
 Columbia featured her in the Technicolor films Tonight and Every Night (1945) with Lee Bowman and Down to Earth (1947) with Larry Parks.

 Her sexy, glamorous appeal was most noted in Charles Vidor's film noir Gilda (1946) with Glenn Ford, which caused censors some consternation.
 The role, in which Hayworth wore black satin and performed a legendary one-glove striptease, "Put The Blame On Mame", made her into a cultural icon as a femme fatale.

-While Gilda was in release, it was widely reported that an atomic bomb which was scheduled to be tested at Bikini Atoll in the Pacific Ocean's Marshall Islands would bear an image of Hayworth, a reference to her bombshell status.
+While Gilda was in release, it was widely reported that an atomic bomb that was scheduled to be tested at Bikini Atoll in the Pacific Ocean's Marshall Islands would bear an image of Hayworth, a reference to her bombshell status.
 Although the gesture was undoubtedly meant as a compliment, Hayworth was deeply offended.
 Orson Welles, then married to Hayworth, recalled her anger in an interview with biographer Barbara Leaming: "Rita used to fly into terrible rages all the time, but the angriest was when she found out that they'd put her on the atom bomb.
-Rita almost went insane, she was so angry. ...
+Rita almost went insane, she was so angry....
 She wanted to go to Washington to hold a press conference, but Harry Cohn wouldn't let her because it would be unpatriotic."
 Welles tried to persuade Hayworth that the whole business was not a publicity stunt on Cohn's part, that it was simply homage to her from the flight crew.

 On the June 30, 1946, broadcast of Orson Welles Commentaries, Welles said of the imminent test, "I want my daughter to be able to tell her daughter that grandmother's picture was on the last atom bomb ever to explode."

 The fourth atomic bomb ever to be detonated was decorated with a photograph of Hayworth cut from the June 1946 issue of Esquire magazine.
-Above it was stenciled the device's nickname, "Gilda", in two-inch black letters.
+Above it was stenciled the device's nickname, "Gilda" - the name of the film in which she was starring at the time - in two-inch black letters.